South Carolina congressman tapped to lead House panel on Benghazi

-South Carolina Representative Trey Gowdy, a member of the House of Representatives Oversight Committee, will lead a new panel investigating the attacks on U.S. diplomatic facilities in Benghazi, Libya.
+South Carolina Representative Trey Gowdy, a member of the House Oversight Committee, will lead a new panel investigating the attacks on U.S. diplomatic facilities in Benghazi, Libya.

-"I know he shares my commitment to get to the bottom of this tragedy and will not tolerate any stonewalling from the Obama administration," House Speaker John Boehner said in announcing Gowdy as his pick as chairman of the select committee.
+"I know he shares my commitment to get to the bottom of this tragedy and will not tolerate any stonewalling from the Obama administration," House Speaker John Boehner said, announcing Gowdy as his pick as chairman of the select committee.

-Asked by Fox News interviewer Greta Van Susteren how the panel would differ from all the other congressional hearings on Benghazi, Gowdy said the investigations so far had been fragmented.

-"You can't draw conclusions if you don't have all the facts, and what this committee is going to do is once and for all lay out all the facts," Gowdy said.

-Boehner had announced he was forming the panel on Friday, the same day the Oversight Committee announced a rare subpoena of a Cabinet official, Secretary of State John Kerry, to testify about Benghazi.
+Boehner had announced he was forming the new panel on Friday, the same day the Oversight Committee announced a rare subpoena of a cabinet official, Secretary of State John Kerry, to testify about Benghazi.

-The State Department said on Monday it was still looking into whether Kerry would appear on May 21 as demanded.
+The State Department said on Monday it was still looking into whether Kerry would appear as demanded on May 21.
 He is scheduled to be in Mexico on that date.

-Republicans accuse President Barack Obama's administration of doing too little to repulse the attack and then misleading Americans out of fear Benghazi would tarnish his record as he ran for re-election in November 2012.

-A White House spokesman declined to answer directly whether it would cooperate with the Gowdy panel.
-While saying the White House had in the past cooperated with "legitimate" probes, spokesman Jay Carney told a news briefing it was highly questionable whether the most recent inquiry was legitimate.
+A White House spokesman declined to directly answer whether it would cooperate with the Gowdy panel.
+While saying the White House has in the past cooperated with "legitimate" probes, spokesman Jay Carney told a news briefing it was highly questionable whether the most recent inquiry is legitimate.

 Democrats accuse Republicans of using the incident for political purposes, with an eye toward discrediting then-Secretary of State Hillary Clinton, considered a likely Democratic presidential candidate in 2016.